samuelerodi/ethereum-bootcamp/README.md

     vagrant up
     ```
     It will automatically deploy a virtual environment running all the provisioning scripts under vagrant-xxx.ssh and setup a local Ethereum node with ganache-cli and migrate all the needed contracts.
-    In case it is the first time launching 'vagrant up' make sure to have a good and neutral internet connections or you might need to manually reinstall the needed tools and dependencies as described in the provisioning scripts
+    Make sure to have a good and neutral internet connections since Vagrant use it to download the required elements or you might need to reinstall the needed tools and dependencies as described in the provisioning scripts

 3. SSH to vm with
     ```javascript